Image courtesy Sing for Hope (pianist Jae Han)

 Image courtesy Sing for Hope (pianist Neil Davis)

-“The whole point of bringing this piano here is to bring light and joy and music to a space that we all know but may not particularly love,” Mr. Untermyer explained to 6sqft.
+“The whole point of bringing this piano here is to bring light and joy and music to a space that we all know but may not particularly love,” Mr. Untermyer explained.
 “We’re trying to make it more and more of a New York institution.”

 A few years ago, Donald Gould, who was homeless at the time, became famous when a video of him playing a public piano in Sarasota, Florida went viral.
 Public art has long been applauded as a democratic way of bringing communities together, as well as a standard and inclusive means of revitalizing dead urban spaces.

 While Port Authority is far from dead, it is certainly not vital in every sense of the word.
 “Port Authority is really weary,” Mr. Untermyer says.
 In a building where time seems to speed up and moods often are low, public music and bright colors are a welcome presence.

 Mr. Untermyer is also working on a very long term project of using public art to rejuvenate New York’s railway tracks that are now in a state of disuse.
 “People are desperate for the life and vibrancy that’s being choked out of New York,” he told us in an interview.
 With new or rehabilitated carriages on existing tracks, New York’s transportation scene could change drastically, and artists performing on carriages that move along these tracks could draw the public to these abandoned resources.

 Though the public-ness of the Port Authority piano is not the same sort as outdoor, truly public spaces (because of safety and vandalism concerns, there are specific visiting hours) the piano still has its regulars; an old woman from the area with some mental health issues likes to come play it, and sometimes Mr. Untermyer will be playing it and he will look up and realize that an audience of one or two people has entered the piano room that he thought was locked, or that a crowd of homeless people are watching from the public hall above.